vieirads/100DaysOfCode/r1-log.md

 Made two applications using HTML, CSS, and JS:
 - First one changes the color of the background and display the Hex code of the color;
 - Second one is a random quote generator, that also changes the color of the elements using a single color or a mix of colors.

+### R1D33
+Started another little project where you type a message and it is displayed somewhere else.
+Following this list of projects [here](https://jsbeginners.com/javascript-projects-for-beginners/) in order to learn HTML, CSS, and JS.